-If a member signs up for an annual membership in the middle of a year, that membership fee is regarded as derived from an annual member and will be included in the "substantially the whole" (see 5.4) calculation even though it is not in relation to a period of 12 months.
+If a member signs up for an annual membership during a year, that membership fee is regarded as derived from an annual member and will be included in the "substantially the whole" (see 5.4) calculation even though it is not in relation to a period of 12 months.
+The same principal applies should a member terminate membership of an entity during a year.

-The word "long-term" is described in the Lexico.com as -28
+The word "long-term" is described in the Lexico.com as -30